What Is a Good Mortgage Rate in Today’s Market? | 2024

 There are many variables affecting your interest rate.
 An attractive rate for one borrower may be way too high for another.
 And all lenders weigh these factors differently.
 Making the same application with three different lenders will likely get you three different rates and sets of fees.

 That’s why experts say it’s so important to shop for your rate.
-There’s no way to know what a good mortgage rate looks like until you’ve compared your options.
+There’s no way to know what is considered a good mortgage rate until you’ve compared your options.

 Credit score and mortgage rates